Mid-year HSA Changes: How Status Affects Annual Contribution Limits

 For example, let’s say you had an injury and received treatment at a VA hospital on June 5.
 You cannot contribute to your HSA for the months of July, August, and September.

 But you can contribute for June, as you were eligible on the first of the month.
-So that means that for an individual, you can only contribute $2,700 for the year, instead of $3,600.
+So you could only contribute for nine months, as opposed to the full twelve months.

 The Last Month Rule